Core Doctrine

 Theological Precision: Person vs. Nature

 The union occurs at the level of Person, not nature.
 The divine and human natures remain distinct but are united in the one divine Person of the Word.
+This preserves both the transcendence of divinity and the integrity of humanity.

 The Soteriological Necessity of the Incarnation